contentauth/c2pa-python/docs/working-stores.md

 archive_builder.to_archive(archive)
 archive.seek(0)

-# Step 2: Build a manifest with an action that references the ingredient
+# Step 2: Build a manifest with an action that references the ingredient.
 manifest_json = {
     "claim_generator_info": [{"name": "my-app", "version": "1.0"}],
     "assertions": [